wavemaker/docs/website/blog/2025-01-27-documentation-site-updated.md

 ## Over to You!

 We’re genuinely curious—which of these features are you most excited about?
 Or is there something else you’d love to see?
-Drop your thoughts in the comments and let’s make this the best documentation experience together.
+Drop your thoughts to [documentation team here](https://github.com/wavemaker/docs/issues/new?title=&body=%0A%0A%5BEnter%20feedback%20here%5D%0A%0A%0A---%0A%23%23%23%23%20Document%20Details%0A*%20Document) and let’s make this the best documentation experience together.

 See you in the docs (and maybe the Academy)! 🌟